Sind die Deutschen pervers?

 One of the reasons that Germany is often considered to be a kinky country is the fact that sex here isn’t a taboo like it is in many nations.

-A nation where sex is part of the fabric of their economy, you can find BDSM clubs in most German cities and both brothels and FKK clubs cater for a diverse range of fetishists.
+You can find BDSM clubs in most German cities, and both brothels and FKK clubs cater for a diverse range of fetishists.

 Widely accepted as a legitimate service and an important part of both the social and economic structure, sex work isn’t associated with the same levels of ‘shaming’ that occur in other parts of the world.